 Elementary Learning Spaces

-This is another example of an elementary classroom using the paired desk layout.
+Some classrooms may have a paired desk layout.
 Note that the orientation of the room has shifted to maximize distancing between students at any given time.
 Utilizing wireless technologies enables teachers the flexibility to reorient the learning space and implement effective instructional practices.

 Floor markings in classrooms provide visual cues for individuals to physically distance near entry and exit points.